ragrus-nbl/GoogleIoTCore/README.md

 This library allows your agent code to work with Google IoT Core.

 This version of the library supports the following functionality:
-- Registering a device in Google IoT Core.
+- Registering a device in Google IoT Core (optional feature).
 - Connecting and disconnecting to/from Google IoT Core.
 - Publishing telemetry events to Google IoT Core.
 - Receiving configurations from Google IoT Core.
 - Reporting a device state to Google IoT Core.

-The library provides an opportunity to work via different transports, but currently supports only MQTT transport.
+The library provides an opportunity to work via [different transports](https://cloud.google.com/iot/docs/concepts/protocols?hl=ru), but currently supports only [MQTT transport](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge?hl=ru).

-**To add this library to your project, add** `#require "GoogleIoTCore.agent.lib.nut:1.0.0"` **to the top of your agent code**
+**To add this library to your project, add** `#require "GoogleIoTCore.agent.lib.nut:1.0.0"` **to the top of your agent code**.

 ## Library Usage ##